hoopla/hoopla_salesforce/README.md

         XML
       end
     end
-    HooplaSalesforce::TemplateProcessor::Generic.send(:include, GenericHelper)

-Note that you must currently mix your module into the processors at the bottom of the file.
 The currently available processors are:

 * `HooplaSalesforce::TemplateProcessor::VisualForce` - used for processing page files
 * `HooplaSalesforce::TemplateProcessor::TestPage` - used for generating static test pages